aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 <p align="center"><img src="macropdf417optional.png"></p>

 ### Unicode Metadata Settings
-If required, it is possible to transmit optional metadata fields in the Unicode encoding by initializing the [*Pdf417MacroECIEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/pdf417macroeciencoding) property that converts data and sends them together with the corresponding encoding identifier.
+If required, it is possible to transmit optional metadata fields in the Unicode encoding by initializing the [*Pdf417MacroECIEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/pdf417macroeciencoding) property that converts the data and sends it together with the corresponding encoding identifier.
 The following code sample illustrates how to use this setting for *Marco PDF417* barcodes.

 {{< highlight csharp>}}
 Console.OutputEncoding = Encoding.Unicode;